Computer scienceSystem administration and DevOpsKubernetesNetworking and traffic management

-By default, every pod can communicate with all other pods within the Kubernetes cluster using their unique pod IP addresses.
-However, in certain scenarios, there's a need to restrict access to specific pods.
-For instance, consider a backend database pod holding sensitive information; we want to ensure that only specific frontend pods can connect to it.
+By default, every Pod can communicate with all other Pods within a Kubernetes cluster.
+However, in certain scenarios, you need to restrict access to specific Pods.
+For instance, consider a backend database Pod holding sensitive information; you want to ensure that only specific backend Pods can connect to it.

 NetworkPolicy